Hey y’all, it’s Tiffany.

 Step 3 – Save 3-6 Months of Expenses for Financial Freedom

 Now that your debt is paid off, you can really start saving!
 Take all of the extra money you were using to pay off your debt, and start putting into your savings account that has your $1,000 fund!

 This step, along with financial freedom step #2, may end up being the steps that you are in for the longest amount of time, depending on how much extra income you have compared to your expenses.
 It’s the step that we’re currently on.

 Remember that this savings account can vary in how much you put in.
 Dave Ramsey leaves it vague for a reason; we all have different expenses and incomes.
 The purpose of this account is to handle life’s surprises without going back into debt for a car repair (or even a car purchase!).
 Do not use this money to pay for a trip to the Bahamas!
 That should saved for in a part of your budget.

-Now that you have a nice cushion in reserve in case of emergency, take the money you were setting aside for savings and start investing it as a way to plan for your retirement!
+Now you have a nice cushion in reserve in case of emergency because of the third financial freedom step!
+Next, you’ll take the money you were setting aside for savings and start investing it as a way to plan for your retirement!

 Many employers have a 401(k) program where they match a certain percentage of your contribution (which is tax-free!).
 Phillip’s company, for example, will match up to 3% of his paycheck that is invested.
 It’s basically like getting a 3% job raise – you just don’t spend it right now.

 Invest the remaining percentage (in our case, 12%) in a Roth IRA – one for you, and one for your spouse.
 If you aren’t able to afford investing a full 15% of your paycheck, just start with what you can do.
 Each time you get a raise or pay increase, immediately use it for investing instead of expanding your budget.